IceHe/lib/java/cmd/java.md

 - Possible mode arguments for this option include the following:
     - `off`
         - Instructs not to track JVM native memory usage.
-        - This is the default behavior if you don’t specify the `-XX:NativeMemoryTracking` option.
+        - This is the default behavior if you don't specify the `-XX:NativeMemoryTracking` option.
     - `summary`
         - Tracks memory usage only by JVM subsystems, such as Java heap, class, code, and thread.
     - `detail`